metio/terraform-provider-k8s/docs/data-sources/kiali_io_kiali_v1alpha1_manifest.md

 - `csi` (Map of String) Defines CSI-specific settings that allows a secret from an external CSI secret store to be injected in the pod via a volume mount.
 For details, see https://secrets-store-csi-driver.sigs.k8s.io/
 - `optional` (Boolean) Indicates if the secret may or may not exist at the time the Kiali pod starts.
 This will default to 'false' if not specified.
 This is ignored if 'csi' is specified - CSI secrets must exist when specified.

+<a id="nestedatt--spec--deployment--dns"></a>
+### Nested Schema for `spec.deployment.dns`

+Optional:

+- `config` (Map of String) DNS configuration that is applied to the DNS policy.
+See the Kubernetes documentation for the different configuration settings that are supported.
+- `policy` (String) DNS policy.
+See the Kubernetes documentation for the different policies that are supported.

 <a id="nestedatt--spec--deployment--host_aliases"></a>